stevejay/middleengine-website/src/posts/2019-10-13-imperative-updates-in-react.md

 }
 ```

-This works because even if the ID to scroll to is the same as the previous ID, I always create a new object.
-React state cannot be mutated.
+This works because even if the ID to scroll to is the same as the previous ID, I always create a new object; React state cannot be mutated.

 The parent component contains the state object as `scrollState`, initialized to `null`.
 This is passed to each section as a prop.
 An effect is required to reset `scrollState` to `null` if the value of `sections` changes.
 There is a handler (`handleNavClick`) for setting the scroll state object to the clicked section ID: